soldocjs/pdf-from-html/README.md

 # pdf-from-html
-pdf-from-html is a nodejs library to transform an html (probrably from [markdown-it](https://markdown-it.github.io/)) in a PDF.
+pdf-from-html is a nodejs library to transform an html (possibly from [markdown-it](https://markdown-it.github.io/)) in a PDF.

 ## Installation